KarineAkninTech/BackMarketTest/README.md

 2. Transform the file from CSV to Parquet format locally
 3. Separate the valid rows from the invalid ones into two separate files: the business wants only the product with an image but wants to archive the invalids rows

-To meet these requirements, I choose to use the Spark framework using pyspark and I emulate a Datalake locally (by running ./scripts/generate_datalake.py
+To meet these requirements, I choose to use the Spark framework using pyspark and I also decided to emulate a Datalake locally (by running ./scripts/generate_datalake.py)

 ## Requirements